Malay Singaporeans: Orang Laut (Sea Nomads)

-The Malays Proper (Johor-Riau)
+Malays proper (Johor–Riau)

 When Raffles came to Singapore, there were already hundreds of indigenous Malays and orang laut living there.
 They were made up of the nobility that was headed by the Temenggong, the palace officials and his followers as well as the Orang Laut.
 Subsequently, the numbers increased with the arrivals of other Malays from Malaya and the Malay Archipelago.

-In a matter of several months, hundreds of Malays from Malacca came to Singapore, encouraged by the British who wanted to develop Singapore as a centre for trade and administration (Siebel, 1961:27).
-When Singapore became more developed and there were better economic opportunities, many Malays from Johore, Riau Islands, Sumatra, Penang and Malacca came to Singapore (Roff, 1967:33; Census 1931:72).
-Many of these Malays lived in the towns and worked there (Siebel, 1961:35).
+In a matter of several months, hundreds of Malays from Malacca came to Singapore, encouraged by the British who wanted to develop Singapore as a centre for trade and administration.
+When Singapore became more developed and there were better economic opportunities, many Malays from Johor, Riau Islands, Sumatra, Penang and Malacca came to Singapore.
+Many of these Malays lived in the towns and worked there.
 The census for 1931 showed that the total number of Malay men working here were as many as 11,290.
 Out of this number, 18% worked as fishermen and as many as 12% lived by farming the land.

 In the 1930s and 1950s, many Malay residents from Malaya were working in the British uniformed services.
 In 1957 alone, there were more than 10,000 Malays working in the uniform services because the British preferred them to the Javanese or Malays from Indonesia (Betts, 1975:41; Djamour, 1959:5).
 However, during the period 1957–1970, most of them returned to Malaysia when their terms of services ended.